Editor’s note: Updated to reflect 2019 dates.

 - A simple solution to catering to food allergies is to pass out non-food treats, such as fun pencils, tattoos, or small toys.

 You might have heard about or have seen a teal pumpkin on a doorstep.
 The Teal Pumpkin Project was created to help with food-allergy awareness and be inclusive to all trick-or-treaters.
-Interested houses display a teal-colored pumpkin or sign at their front door, signifying they offer non-food treats.
-Here is the link for your own printable sign: https://www.foodallergy.org/education-awareness/teal-pumpkin-project/free-resources.
+Participating houses display a teal-colored pumpkin or sign at their front door, signifying they offer non-food treats.
+Print your own Teal Pumpkin Sign at FARE.

 If you are a parent of a child with a food allergy, here are some events where food is not the focus.
 As always, you need to verify whether these events are safe for your child.
 (Most events still serve or allow food.)